nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `TeamContact 24-7-v1.4.jar` from the tp2 Repo GitHub v1.4 release.
+2. Download the latest `TeamContact 24-7-v1.4.jar` from the tp2 Repo GitHub v1.4 release (coming feature).

 3. Copy the file to the folder you want to use as the _home folder_ for your demo app.